John-Lin/ovs-cni/deployments/kubernetes/README.md

         }
 ]'
 ```
-With ipam type `central-ipm` should setup a ETCD server.
+With ipam type `centralip` should setup a ETCD server.
 By default it should be set to kubernetes master server IP.

 Create the ovs network object